-Although Aaron's goal is the prevention of disputes, Aaron has sixteen years of experience in all levels of Texas state and federal courts, representing clients in jury trials and bench trials, and in appeals before the Court of Appeals and Texas Supreme Court.
+Although Aaron's goal is the prevention of disputes, Aaron has sixteen years of experience in all levels of Texas state and federal courts, representing clients in jury trials and bench trials, and in appeals before the Texas Courts of Appeals and Texas Supreme Court.
 Aaron's areas of experience include:

 Wage and hour and overtime disputes, including representation of clients in litigation of both individual and collective action claims, before the Texas Workforce Commission, and in Department of Labor investigations.